ghga-de/docs.ghga.de/user_docs/user_stories/submission/submitter_guide.md

 2. Preparation of the non-personal metadata
 3. Research Data File submission, see [here](file_submission.md)

 The signing of a DPC has to be finalized before a Data Steward is allowed to interact with the non-personal metadata.
-Preparation of the metadata and file submission can be done on the submitter side in parallel.
+Preparation of the metadata can be done on the submitter side in parallel.

 ## 2. Metadata preparation
 The GHGA metadata model aims at facilitating comprehensive submissions that maximize the amount of collected metadata in a FAIR manner.
 Submissions can be either prepared in JSON format or by using a [submission spreadsheet](https://github.com/ghga-de/ghga-metadata-schema/tree/main/spreadsheets).
 An example submission can be found in our [Github repository containing example data](https://github.com/ghga-de/example-data).
 The provided metadata are categorized as **Research Metadata** and **Administrative Metadata**, whereas the former collect information about the experimental and data acquisition process and the latter about data access, rights management and disposition.
 It is crucial, that only non-personal metadata are submitted to GHGA.